uber-asido/frontend/README.md

 ## Source code structure

-The source code follows (Angular suggested structure and coding style)[https://angular.io/guide/styleguide].
+The source code follows [Angular suggested structure and coding style](https://angular.io/guide/styleguide).
 It is a long read, so here are the highlights:

 Directory | Description
 --- | ---